bentoml/BentoML/docs/source/guides/helm.rst

     ---
     ...

-Looks like all of the resource we need to deploy are all there!
-Let's install it into our cluster.
+Then, to install it into the cluster,

 .. code-block:: bash